nayelymartinez/scratchpad/terminology/README.md

 ## Polymorphism

 There are three main types of polymorphism:

 1. Ad hoc polymorphism
 Functions with same name can denote different implementations depending on its signature.

 Python, as a dynamically typed language, does not generally require overloading functions, since you can pass in optional arguments.

-2. Subtyping
+1. Subtyping

-Polymorphic behavior allows you to specify common methods subclasses need on an abstract level, and then hand off to those subclasses to implement.
+Polymorphic behavior allows you to specify common methods that subclasses need on an abstract level, and then hand off to those subclasses to implement.